 Address: Narodni trg, 21000, Split, Croatia

-Located in the Old Town, Pjaca is Split’s oldest square and is filled with history.
-Take a stroll around the area, and you’ll come across the Renaissance-style stone fountain, the 15th Century Venetian Governor’s Palace, and even a Gothic church!
+In the Old Town, Pjaca is Split’s oldest square, filled with history.
+Stroll around the area, and you’ll come across the Renaissance-style stone fountain, the 15th-century Venetian Governor’s Palace, and even a Gothic church!

 25. Admire the Statue of Bishop Gregory of Nin